dledr/sawtooth-bbr-chain/README.md

 - a **server** which provides an HTTP/JSON API for Supply Chain actions
 - a **ledger sync** which syncs blockchain data to a local database
 - the **AssetTrack** example client for tracking generic assets
-- the **FishNet** example client for tracking fish from catch to table
 - a **shell** container with the dependencies to run any commands and scripts